Wisconsin GOP leader isn't ruling anyone out for key slot

 Associated Press

 MADISON, Wis.
 (AP) — Wisconsin’s Republican Assembly leader, who will appoint a key member of the state’s bipartisan elections commission, says he is not “ruling anybody in or out” as he looks to quickly fill a vacancy in the battleground state before the next chair of the panel is chosen.
-Assembly Speaker Robin Vos told The Associated Press on Thursday that he intended to appoint someone before the commission’s meeting in two weeks where a new chair will be selected.
-The commission delayed a vote Wednesday after Vos’s current appointee abruptly announced he was resigning under pressure from Republicans who are angry because he believes Donald Trump lost to Joe Biden fair and square.
+Assembly Speaker Robin Vos told The Associated Press on Thursday that also would not rule out appointing the embattled investigator he hired to look into the 2020 election.
+Vos says he intends to appoint someone before the commission’s meeting in two weeks where a new chair will be selected.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.